-The actuarial assumptions used to determine the net expense (income) related to the Corporation's defined benefit pension and post-retirement benefit plans for the years ended December 31, 2004, 2003 and 2002, as appropriate, are as follows:
+The actuarial assumptions used to determine the net expense related to the Corporation's defined benefit pension and postretirement benefit plans for the years ended December 31, 2005, 2004 and 2003, as appropriate, are as follows:

-Pension Cost Assumptions
+Pensi Pension Cost Assumptions

-2004 2003 2002
+2005 2004 2003

-Discount rates 6.25% 6.75% 7.25%
+Discount rates 5.75% 6.25% 6.75%

-Expected long-term rates of return on assets 8.50 8.50 9.50
+Expected long-term rates of return on assets 8.50 8.50 8.50

 Rates of increase in future compensation levels 5.50 5.50 5.50

 The long-term rate of return assumption represents the expected average rate of earnings on the funds invested or to be invested to provide for the benefits included in the benefit obligations.
-The long-term rate of return assumption is determined based on a number of factors, including historical market index returns, the anticipated long-term asset allocation of the plans, historical plan return data, plan expenses and the potential to outperform market index returns.
+That assumption is determined based on a number of factors, including historical market index returns, the anticipated long-term asset allocation of the plans, historical plan return data, plan expenses and the potential to outperform market index returns.